cubesatlab/cubedos/README.md

 A flight software framework for CubeSat spacecraft written in SPARK/Ada.

-This folder contains the CubedOS system and associated files.
+This folder contains the core CubedOS system.
+The sibling Merc repository contains the Merc tool used for generating CubedOS API encoder/decoder subprograms.
 The subfolders are as follows:

++ bench: Benchmark programs for measuring the performance of CubedOS.

++ doc: The documentation of CubedOS.

 + LineRider: A sample application using the STMF4DISCOVERY platform demonstrate some of CubedOS's abilities.